rust-lang/rust/book/src/development/adding_lints.md

   section.
 This is the default documentation style and will be displayed [like this][example_lint_page].
 To render and open this documentation locally in a browser, run `cargo dev serve`.
+* The `#[clippy::version]` attribute will be rendered as part of the lint documentation.
+  The value should be set to the current Rust version that the lint is developed in, it can be retrieved by running `rustc -vV` in the rust-clippy directory.
+The version is listed under *release*.
+(Use the version without the `-nightly`) suffix.
 * `FOO_FUNCTIONS` is the name of our lint.
 Be sure to follow the [lint naming guidelines][lint_naming] here when naming your lint.
   In short, the name should state the thing that is being checked for and